Roberto Duran vs. Sugar Ray Leonard (2nd meeting)

 - Following Duran's surrender, there was great confusion.
 A report went around ringside that Duran had not quit but had merely misunderstood the referee about something.
 Minutes after the fight, WBC president Jose Sulaiman said, "Roberto told me that when he threw a right hand in that round, something happened to his shoulder."
 Duran, however, told the media he quit because of stomach cramps.

 - "I ate too much.
 I was eating hot food and drinking cold juice.
 That's what caused the cramps.
-That's why I quit the fight," Duran said in a 1981 interview.
+That's why I quit the fight," Duran said in an interview with journalist Bill Brubaker, which appeared in the June 1981 issue of International Boxing.
 "I actually wanted to stop the fight in the fifth round because my whole body was feeling paralyzed because I had these stomach cramps....I felt slow and tired and I wasn't sweating.
 And I wasn't breathing enough.
 In the eighth round, I felt I could have feinted if I continued."

 - Sports Illustrated reported: "Carlos Eleta, Duran's manager, shrugged at the suggestion that Duran had overeaten.
 The stomach of stone, Eleta insists, always ate that way before a fight."